 Take time for self-care!
 Children look to us for security.
 How you manage stress is key to how your children will deal with the situation.

 Set a regular time to get up on weekdays.
-Maybe you can get up before the kids, so you can have some time to yourself?
+Maybe you can get up before the kids and get some time to yourself?

 Stick to your usual morning routines.
-When children put on their “daytime clothes”, it gives the day a structure and helps maintain a sense of normalcy.
+When children put on their “daytime clothes”, it helps structure the rest of the day.

 Get as much physical activity as possible, indoors and outside – at least one race around the block!
 Movement that gets our hearts pumping is important because it helps us reduce stress.
 If you can’t leave the house, give kids a chance to be wild and feel how strong they are indoors.
 Dancing, acrobat contests, weightlifting – you know best what they enjoy!

-Try to have meals at the same times you usually do.
+Try to have meals at regular times to structure the day.
 Involve children in cooking to give them the opportunity to smell, feel, taste and listen to things connected with wellbeing.

 What opportunities do you have to get sunlight and fresh air?
 Soaking up sunlight in the morning helps everyone sleep better at night.
 This is especially true for babies.